Ralph Metcalf (New Hampshire politician): Governor of New Hampshire

 A member of the Democratic Party for most of his career, Metcalf later became recognized as anti-slavery and an opponent of Franklin Pierce's attempts to obtain passage of the Kansas–Nebraska Act.

-As a result of Metcalf's opposition to slavery, in 1855 he was nominated for Governor by the Know Nothing movement, one of the few parties with an anti-slavery plank in its platform.
+As a result of Metcalf's opposition to slavery, in 1855 he was nominated for Governor by the Know Nothing movement, which increasingly incorporated anti-slavery sentiment into its core Nativism in New England states.
 This effort was promoted by Free Soil Democrats including John P. Hale, who hoped to create a movement that would send New Hampshire anti-slavery activists to the United States Senate and help build the nascent Republican Party.
 (It worked—Hale was elected to the Senate in 1855, eventually moving to the Republican Party because of his views on slavery.
-James Bell, an abolitionist identified with the Opposition Party also won a Senate seat in 1855, and later became a Republican.)
+James Bell, an abolitionist Whig also won a Senate seat in 1855, and later became a Republican.)

 Metcalf won the 1855 race for Governor, defeating incumbent Nathaniel B. Baker, James Bell and Asa Fowler.
 In 1856 he defeated John S. Wells and Ichabod Goodwin, but his margin over Wells was narrow, and the selection moved to the New Hampshire General Court, which chose Metcalf.
 Metcalf became identified with the Republican Party when it was founded as the major anti-slavery party in the mid 1850s.
 In addition to his abolitionist views, Metcalf's governorship was noteworthy for his support of a prohibition law, which passed in 1855, and remained in force until 1889.

 He retired after the completion of his second term, and resided in Claremont.
 He died in Claremont on August 26, 1858.

 Family

 In 1835 he married Lucretia Ann Bingham.
 She died a few weeks after giving birth in 1836, and the baby died soon afterwards.
-He married Martha Ann Gilmore in 1843, and they had two children: son Ralph (1844-1905); and daughter Frances Elizabeth (born 1845).
+He married Martha Ann Gilmore in 1843, and they had two children: son Ralph (1844–1905); and daughter Frances Elizabeth (born 1845).